Sn00pyW00dst0ck/CEN5035-Project/README.md

 ## Development Setup

 1. Follow the `kubo` installation instructions for your operating system.
 Kubo version 0.27.0 must be used!
-    > [!Warning]
-    > Ensure that kubo version 0.27.0 is utilized, otherwise you may    need to install migration tooling to run the databse.

     If you haven't used IPFS so far, initialize the IPFS repository     using the following command:
     ```